- Self-Managed Super Fund(SMSF) status

 The regulation details of this SMSF have been removed from display in Super Fund Lookup by the ATO as a result of the fund not lodging its annual returns.

-It is not recommended that rollovers be made to funds that have had their regulation details removed.
+It is not recommended that contributions or rollovers be made to funds that have had their regulation details removed.

 An authorised contact for the SMSF will need to contact the ATO for further information by phoning 13 10 20 between 8am and 6pm, Monday to Friday.Top